Updated on February 3, 2023

 Couples therapy, also called behavioral couples therapy (BCT), is the mainstay of substance abuse treatment in couples.
 It is a psychology-based approach that helps with both drug and alcohol addiction.

-BCT is designed for married couples and cohabiting partners who live together.
-The treatment involves a "recovery contract" where partners complete daily tasks and reward abstinence.
+BCT is for married couples and cohabiting partners who live together.
+The treatment involves a “recovery contract” where partners complete daily tasks and reward abstinence.

 Couples Detox and Withdrawal